A Tribute to Budd Watson (1929-1988)

 The Golden Wye River by Budd Watson

-Budd used primarily a large format camera (8x10 Linhoff) for making his large prints and he told me he photographed primarily using Kodak colour negative film as it was easier to control during printing.
+Budd used primarily a large format cameras (4 x 5 and 8 x 10 Linhoff) for making his large prints and he told me he photographed primarily using Kodak colour negative film as it was easier to control during printing.
 His prints were lavishly framed and coated with lacquer to preserve their colour and protect the print surface.
 The lacquer also added a texture that resembles the surface of a painting.
 The most striking aspect of his photos was how he captured the essence of light.
 His sunsets were not cliches, but carefully composed shots including silhouettes of white pine on granite islands near monument channel.
 I remember a photo of a barn with storm clouds taken in Lafontaine and wondered how he could get his camera set up quickly enough to capture such a fleeting moment.
 I also remember a photo of the suns rays peaking through the clouds on a winter day near Indian Harbour - called Winter Freeze Up .
 I wish I had known Budd better, his photos still linger in my mind, and although I have encountered the works of many of the best photographers from around the world somehow Budd's photos still stand out.
 It is regrettable that Bud did not publish a book of his photos, though my father mentioned that Bud had wanted to.
 The only photos that I could find are a few printed on small postcards which I have scanned for you to view below.

 |